Yo yo. We’re back from our series of free blogging tutorial.

 Sometimes i miss it.
 But I’m committed to keeping it as it should be.
 Because following a recognised pattern is what sets me apart as an entrepreneur.

-If i were to be running a brick and mortar business, i wouldn’t be coming one day on and two days off.
+If i were to be running a brick and mortar, i wouldn’t be coming one day on and two days off.
 So why should I be doing that for my digital business?

 You see, there are certain things that indicates seriousness.
 And one of them is showing up when you have to.

-Even when you want to have the best freedom in the entire world, if you’re going to set up a profitable blog or run a successful digital business, you must get serious about stuff.
+Even when you want to have the best freedom in the entire world, if you’re going to set up a profitable blog or run a successful digital business, you must get serious about your business.